Raptyyy/rapty_ac_vr_guide/README.md

 # VR guide for Assetto Corsa and CSP

 The purpose of this guide is to help with basic VR setup and cover some of the main settings and features.
+It also covers usage of OpenComposite and the OpenXR Toolkit
 This guide is written with Content Manager and Custom Shaders Patch in mind, not guaranteed to work with vanilla Assetto Corsa.

 ## 1. Prerequisites